Role-Based Access Control

 For now, both implement the key features of RBAC and allow you to restrict the custom scopes defined for an API to those that have been assigned to the user as permissions.
 For a comparison, see Authorization Core vs. Authorization Extension.

-You can provide even more finely-grained control by using rules to restrict access based on a combination of attributes, such as user department, time of day, location of access, or any other user or API attribute (for example, username, security clearance, or API name).
+You can provide more control by using rules to restrict access based on a combination of attributes, such as user department, time of day, location of access, or any other user or API attribute (for example, username, security clearance, or API name).

 For more info about using rules with authorization policies, see Rules with Authorization Policies.